Dr Rossana Perez del Aguila Coda

 Teaching interests

-I am currently Deputy Chair of the module Social research: Crime, justice and society (DD215) and since January 2023, I am the Postgraduate Research Convenor of Social Policy and Criminology.
+I am currently the module chair of Social research: Crime, justice and society (DD215) and the Postgraduate Research Convenor of Social Policy and Criminology.
 I was member of the DD215 module production team, DD212 and DD105 module presentation team, and DD105 Mid-Life Review Team.
-I am also an Associate Lecturer tutoring the module: Issues in research with children and young people (EK313) in the School of Education, Childhood, Youth and Sport (ECYS).
+I was an Associate Lecturer tutoring the module: Issues in research with children and young people (EK313) in the School of Education, Childhood, Youth and Sport (ECYS) until the end of the presentation in 23J.
+I am a Senior Fellow of the Higher Education Academy.

-I welcome PhD students interested in conducting social policy, childhood and educational research, and contributing to the theoretical and methodological advancements in the sociology of education and sociology of childhood.
+I welcome PhD students interested in conducting social policy, childhood and educational research.

 Currently supervising: